vasilionjea/react-dn-select/README.md

 ## Demo

 A minimal demo page can be found in the `example` directory.
+Execute `npm run dev` to run the demo app.

 ## Getting started